 FSH and LH

-If your doctor suspects that your male sexual characteristics are abnormal, or that you have erectile dysfunction, low libido or infertility issues, he may request a blood test to examine your FSH and LH levels.
-These are the reference ranges:
+If your doctor suspects that your male sexual characteristics are abnormal, or you have erectile dysfunction, low libido or infertility issues, he may request a blood test to examine your FSH and LH levels.
+The reference rangess are:

 - FSH: 1.0-12.0 mIU/ml.